 Live music.
 Isn’t it!
-There’s a link between the tracks in this latest New Tunes, and it’s that I’ve been fortunate to see all four artists live in the past month, and all of them were outstanding!
+There’s a link between the tracks in this latest selection of wonderful Emerging artists, and it’s that I’ve been fortunate to see all four live in the past month, and they were outstanding without exception!
 So have a listen, explore their albums, EPs, & singles further… and then make plans to see them on a stage!

 Of Empires – See You With The Angels, Kid

 Leading up to the release of their new EP, Brighton band Of Empires made a highly memorable visit to The Monarch in Camden.
 This was the first time I’d seen them live, and I’m hoping it’s not the last, as their style of indie rock ‘n’ roll was terrific, while the infectious energy of lead singer Jack Fletcher had the crowd engrossed.
 You can find out more about the band in the Q&A I did with them last year, while they’ve also had a Showreel video feature for Baby Darlin’ Sugar (from the new EP), but this is the title track.

 Tom Hickox first appeared here in 2012, and he was excellent live then, but the launch for his second album Monsters In The Deep at The Lexington was a truly remarkable occasion, as the London based pianist with the most intense of baritone vocals was joined by a 5-piece band, and together they played a stunning set.
 This track tells the story of a woman in pre-revolution Romania, who dubbed bootlegged films for people to watch in secret, risking her life in the process.
 A fascinating story… which you can dance to!